singh-karanpal/Capstone/README.md

 ```
 ### Running Rshiny App

-To run just the RShiny App, execute the following commands at the command line/terminal from the root directory of this project :
+To run just the RShiny App, clone this GitHub repository, install the [dependencies](#dependencies) listed below, follow the next steps and execute the following commands at the command line/terminal from the root directory of this project :

 1. Run the following to prepare the data for the dashboard
 ```